Akalanka47000/watchnode-frontend/README.md

 ### Member 7 -
 ### Member 8 -

-#### Brief Description of Project - Timetable Tracker is a web platform where a user could upload a screenshot of a timetable, or if required fill in timetable details manually.
-The timetable could be of two types, lecture timetables and examination timetables.
-The user will have the ability to register notifications for themselves to trigger based on these timetables.
+#### Brief Description of Project - Watchnode is a web platform where a user could upload a screenshot of a schedule, or if required fill in the schedule details manually.
+The user will have the ability to register notifications for themselves to trigger based on these schedules.
 For example, send a notification 15mins prior to a lecture or 1 day before an exam.

 #### Technologies used - MERN